JetBrains/kotlin-web-site/pages/docs/reference/basic-types.md

 ### String Literals

 Kotlin has two types of string literals: escaped strings that may have escaped characters in them and raw strings that can contain newlines and arbitrary text.
-An escaped string is very much like a Java string:
+Here's an example of an escaped string:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>